Skip to content

 cibuildwheel

-cibuildwheel automates building Python wheels across operating systems, architectures, and Python versions in CI.
+cibuildwheel is a CI tool that automates building Python wheels across multiple operating systems, architectures, and Python versions for distribution.

 cx_Freeze